Pratt Institute: Inception

-Pratt Institute was founded in 1887 by American industrialist Charles Pratt, who was a successful businessman and oil tycoon and was one of the wealthiest men in the history of Brooklyn.
-Pratt was an early pioneer of the oil industry in the United States and was the founder of Astral Oil Works based in the Greenpoint section of Brooklyn which was a leader in replacing whale oil with petroleum or natural oil.
-In 1867, Pratt established Charles Pratt and Company.
-In 1874, Pratt's companies amalgamated with John D. Rockefeller's companies.
-They became part of the Standard Oil trust where Pratt continued his active involvement on the board and the running of it.
+Pratt Institute was founded in 1887 by American industrialist Charles Pratt, a successful businessman, oil tycoon, and one of the wealthiest men in the history of Brooklyn.
+He was an early pioneer of the oil industry in the United States.
+He was the founder of Astral Oil Works based in the Greenpoint section of Brooklyn, which was a leader in replacing whale oil with petroleum.
+In 1867, he established Charles Pratt and Company, and in 1874, his companies amalgamated with John D. Rockefeller's companies.
+They became part of the Standard Oil trust, where Pratt continued his active involvement on the board and the running of it.

 Pratt, an advocate of education, wanted to provide working men and women the opportunity to better their lives through education.
-Even though Pratt never had the chance to go to college himself, he wanted to create an affordable college accessible to the working class.
-Beginning with the 1884 purchases of large plots of land near his home in Clinton Hill to open a school.
-The school would end up being built only two blocks from Charles Pratt's residence on Clinton Avenue.
+He had never had the chance to go to college himself, and wanted to create an affordable college accessible to the working class.
+In 1884 he purchased large plots of land near his home in Clinton Hill to open a school.
+It would end up being built only two blocks from his residence on Clinton Avenue.